From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.”

 “Oh!”
 Gabe says, suddenly aware he’s the reason for the moment’s awkwardness.

-As Gabe steps aside, Tien steps up.
-“I’m Tien,” she announces with a warm smile and extended hand “you must forgive Gabe, he doesn’t mingle well.
+As Gabe steps aside, Tien steps up with a warm smile and extended hand.
+“I’m Tien.
+You must forgive Gabe; he doesn’t mingle well.”

-“I’ve heard a lot about you,” Anna says while shaking hands.
-“More recently than one would expect given you and Darwin go way back.”
+Anna shakes Tien’s hand.
+“I’ve heard a lot about you, more recently than one would expect given you and Darwin go way back.”

-As cordial as these ladies pretend to be, Darwin’s well versed on the serious sizing up that’s happening, the kind best done absent his participation.
-What he desperately needs is a diversion, something that excuses him until all the casualties of this conquest have been conquered.
+As cordial as these ladies pretend to be, Darwin’s well versed on the serious sizing up going on, the kind best done absent his participation.
+What he desperately needs is a diversion, something that excuses him until all the casualties of this conquest have been counted.

-“Darwin tells me you all used to work together,” Anna offers.
+“Darwin tells me you all used to work together.”

-“It’s never been clear to us what the hell Darwin does,” Gabe teases happy to have been given an opening to pay Darwin back for previous insults, “but paychecks didn’t bounce, so he’s adding value somewhere.”
+“It’s never been clear to us what the hell Darwin does,” Gabe teases, pleased to have an opening to pay Darwin back for previous insults.
+“Paychecks didn’t bounce though, so he was adding value somewhere.”

 “Ha, ha.”
-Darwin sarcastically quips, though secretly glad Gabe’s inserting humor into all this intensity.
-“I’m gonna check on dinner,” he segues while moving toward the kitchen, “and bring out some snacks, anybody need anything?”
-His guests shake their heads, on edge about the sorting-out that’s about to happen.
+Darwin quips, though secretly glad Gabe’s inserting humor into all this intensity.
+“I’m gonna check on dinner,” he segues while moving toward the kitchen.
+“And bring out snacks.
+Anybody need anything?”
+His guests shake their heads as they’re all on edge about the sorting out that’s about to happen.

 “Born and raised right here in Taos County.
 My dad tried shipping me off to New York once, but who wants to live in that cesspool of sewer swill?”